bitnami/containers/bitnami/pgbouncer/README.md

 ### Other options

 * `PGBOUNCER_AUTH_USER`: PgBouncer will use this user to connect to the database and query the PostgreSQL backend for a user and password.
 No defaults.
+* `PGBOUNCER_AUTH_DBNAME`: PgBouncer will use this user database for authentication purposes.
+No defaults.
 * `PGBOUNCER_AUTH_QUERY`: PgBouncer will use this query to connect to the database and query the PostgreSQL backend for a user and password.
 No defaults.
 * `PGBOUNCER_AUTH_TYPE`: PgBouncer authentication type.
 Default: **scram-sha-256**
 * `PGBOUNCER_AUTH_HBA_FILE`: HBA configuration file to use if auth_type is set to hba.
 No defaults.